bbogush/cpp-project-template/README.md

 ## VS Code Dev Containers

-The [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension opens the project in the same Docker image.
-It installs C++ and CMake extensions automatically.
+As an alternative to starting Docker manually, VS Code can configure the environment automatically using the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+It opens the project in the same Docker image and installs the C++ and CMake extensions.

 1. Open the project in VS Code
 2. **Ctrl+Shift+P** → **Dev Containers: Reopen in Container**